zalando/zappr/docs/setup.md

 ### Approvals

-The approval feature blocks a pull request (if you enabled [protected branches](https://github.com/blog/2051-protected-branches-and-required-status-checks)) until it has the required amount of approvals (essentialy people confirming that the changes are good to merge).
+The approval feature blocks a pull request (if you enabled [protected branches](https://github.com/blog/2051-protected-branches-and-required-status-checks)) until it has the required amount of approvals (essentially people confirming that the changes are good to merge).

 It is customized by everything under `approvals`.
 The following options are supported: